waggle-sensor/data-perf-tools/stardot/README.md

 One of the tests we was checking how the Stardot's push was affected by numerous heavy parallel pulls.

+The experiment flow is as follows:

+1. The Stardot reads image _from same device used by the FTP uploader and Phenocam_ and sends to receiver.
+2. The receiver saves a timestamped image.
+3. The receiver (or another machine on the network) spins up multiple parallel consumers pulling data from the Stardot's MJPEG endpoint.
+This data is simply pulled as fast as possible and discarded to stress the camera.
+4. The timestamped images can be checked for timing consistency and errors.

 ### 0. Machine Setup

 ```txt